2018 Minnesota House of Representatives election: DFL

+Predictions

 Competitive districts

 MinnPost and MPR News considered a total of 18 House districts competitive in 2018, based on past election results, campaign spending trends, and conversations with campaigns.
 MinnPost considered 15 districts competitive, 11 of which were held by the Republicans and four by the DFL.
 According to MinnPost, their list was not exhaustive and could have spoken to broader trends in the election.
 MPR News also considered 15 districts competitive, 12 of which were held by the Republicans and three by the DFL.

 Primary elections results

 A primary election was held in 21 districts to nominate Republican and DFL candidates.
 Eight Republican nominations and 14 DFL nominations were contested.
 Seven incumbents were opposed for their party's nomination.
 Notably, District 55A Republican incumbent Bob Loonan lost his party's nomination.